dbissell6/DFIR/Blue_Book/Blue_Book.md

 ![[Pasted image 20230212115835.png]]

 Clicking on HTTP for example will bring up a screen showing files wireshark found and an option to preview and download.
-It is important to remember that if you find credenti9als and decrypt traffic to come back here and look for new files wireshark may have found.
+It is important to remember that if you find credentials and decrypt traffic to come back here and look for new files wireshark may have found.

 ### Streams
 ![[Pasted image 20230212123447.png]]